wso2/docs-mi/en/docs/install-and-setup/setup/deployment/deploying-micro-integrator-with-helm.md

     git clone https://github.com/wso2/helm-mi.git
     ```

-This creates a local copy of [`wso2/helm-mi`](https://github.com/wso2/helm-mi/), which includes all the Helm Resources for WSO2 Micro Integrator.
+This creates a local copy of the [`wso2/helm-mi`](https://github.com/wso2/helm-mi/) repository, which includes all the Helm resources for WSO2 Micro Integrator.

 Let's refer to the root folder of the local copy as `<HELM_HOME>`.

 ## Step 2 - Update the deployment configurations

-Follow the steps below to configure how your Micro Integrator deployment should be set up.
+Follow the steps below to configure your Micro Integrator deployment.

 1. Open the `values.yaml` file in the `<HELM_HOME>/mi` folder of your local copy.